turbofish-org/orga/docs/concurrency.md

 #### `Query`

 To service incoming state queries, query handlers can be created spanning across N threads (e.g. in a Tokio thread pool) which resolve queries against a snapshot of the latest committed state.
-At a low-level this can use RocksDB's consistent snapshot feature, allowing us to resolve queries against the state at height `H` even while committing a a new state for `H + 1`, increasing query throughput.
+At a low-level this can use RocksDB's consistent snapshot feature, allowing us to resolve queries against the state at height `H` even while committing a a new state for `H + 1`, meaning requests do not need to block waiting for the consensus process.

 #### `CheckTx`